 Wow.
-Moffat and Whithouse deal up a plateful of drama for our ninth episode of the series, starting with the Doctor delivering fake news so well, even Trump would have approved of it.
+Moffat and Whithouse deal up a plateful of drama for our ninth episode of the series, starting with the Doctor delivering fake news so well, even Trump would have approved.

-And, as the Doctor’s companions are wont to do, Bill us grown and matured during her time with the Doctor.
-Her naïveté has been replaced with experience and wisdom through her adventures.
-The Doctor served as her mentor and teacher in far greater subjects than philosophy and maths.
+And, as the Doctor’s companions are wont to do, Bill has grown and matured during her time with the Doctor.
+Her naïveté has been replaced with experience and wisdom.
+The Doctor served as her mentor and teacher in far more important subjects than philosophy and maths.
 He taught her the power of quick talking, the persistent belief that there is always a way out of a sticky situation, and the power of self-sacrifice.
 Her lessons from the Doctor come to the fore in this episode as Bill chooses to make the ultimate sacrifice to save the world, despite the Doctor’s protests.

 And the entire time, the Doctor can’t see it.
 Despite the wisdom and realism she demonstrates, he continues to perceive her as naive and reckless.
 Until she saves the world, that is.
 In the final scene, Bill asks the Doctor about his relationship with humans, why does he care?
 His response reveals that he, finally, sees Bill with clear eyes, telling her, “In amongst seven billion, there’s someone like you.
 That’s why I put up with the rest of them.”